llama-risk/docs-gho/docs/concepts/how-gho-works/gho-governance.md

 The second [GHO Development Update (Testnet Release)](https://governance.aave.com/t/gho-development-update-testnet-release/11631) was published on February 9, 2023.

+GHO was launched in July, 2023 after Aave's governance passed the [GHO Launch proposal](https://governance.aave.com/t/arfc-gho-mainnet-launch/13574).

 ## Governance Role

 Aave Governance has the right to determine GHO Facilitators and parameters and to propose changes to the current implementation.
 Frameworks and processes for Facilitators, caps, and rates are open to community discussion.
+Aave's Governance has also created and/or assigned multiple entities to supervise GHO stablecoin and help maintain its stability.

 ### Facilitators

 Aave Governance has control over the entities that are added and removed as [Facilitators](./gho-facilitators.md).
-Every Facilitator will have to be carefully audited and reviewed by Aave Governance before receiving mint permissions.
-Each Facilitator will have a governance-defined limit on how much GHO it can mint.
+Every Facilitator is carefully audited and reviewed by Aave Governance before receiving mint permissions.
+In addition, each Facilitator has a governance-defined limit on how much GHO it can mint.

 By carefully approving each Facilitator, Aave Governance can manage exposure to different [strategies](./gho-facilitators.md#facilitator-strategies).
 Aave Governance may want to attract varied Facilitators in several different ways.
 This could also include strategies for non-Aave users.
 If non-Aave Protocol Facilitators are approved by Aave Governance, the possibilities and use cases could be endless (e.g., use within payment applications and e-commerce solutions, purchases of GHO on decentralized exchanges, and use as a store of value during market volatility).

-### Interest and Discount Rates

-Aave Governance can set the interest rates of GHO, the discount threshold (i.e., the maximum amount of GHO that can be generated at a discount), and the discount rate to stimulate the generation (i.e., expansion) or destruction (i.e., contraction) of GHO.

-Aave Governance can periodically set the interest rates of GHO based on supply and demand models.
-Both the interest rate and the discount rate are configurable by Aave Governance.

-For more information, please see the [Interest and Discount Rates](interest-rate-discount-model.md) page.
+### GHO Liquidity Committee

+GHO Liquidity Committee (GLC) was the first entity created to supervise GHO back in October, 2023.
+As the name suggests, its only focus is liquidity of GHO stablecoin.

+The Liquidity Committee can support GHO whilst other initiatives are being considered.
+Even after GHO liquidity pool receipt tokens are integrated into the SM, the Liquidity Committee can participate in bribe markets to boost the yield on the SM integrations.

+The Liquidity Committee consists of 7 signers and utilises a 4 of 7 SAFE to implement transactions.
+To ensure there is smooth operational consistency, there are distinct roles within the committee.

+TokenLogic, an Aave DAO Service Provider, performs the following functions:
+ - Provide analytics and modelling of the liquidity strategy
+ - Liaise with teams that support the protocols hosting the GHO liquidity
+ - Lead & Coordinate the committees weekly activities

+All signers provide the following support:
+ - Provide critical feedback / help refine the strategy
+ - Verify and sign transactions

+More information regarding the role of GHO Liquidity Committee can be found in [Aave's Governance forum](https://governance.aave.com/t/temp-check-treasury-management-create-and-fund-gho-liquidity-committee/14800).
+All performance measures and liquidity targets of GHO developed by this commitee can be found on the [GHO Analytics platform](https://aave.tokenlogic.xyz/liquidity-committee) provided by TokenLogic.

+### GHO Stewards

+GHO Stewards is an additional entity that was created in April 2024 to more flexibly manage GHO market parameters enabling GHO to be scaled in accordance with prevailing market conditions.

+The GHO Stewards determine if and how much to adjust the following, subject to pre-defined and Governance accepted thresholds:

+- GHO Borrow Cap
+- GHO Borrow Rate
+- GSM Exposure Cap
+- GSM Bucket Capacity
+- GSM Price Strategy
+- GSM Fee Strategy
+- GSM Price Range (Freeze, Unfreeze)

+With many liquidity pools to be created and rewards distributed across, it is important the DAO can swiftly increase the GHO Borrow Cap to mitigate GHO trading above $1.
+The GHO Stewards will be able to increase the GHO Borrow Cap swiftly to mitigate GHO trading above peg.
+The GHO Stewards can increase the GHO Borrow Cap up to a threshold of 50M units to a total borrow cap of 100M.

+The Borrow Rate is to be adjusted gradually to enable the ecosystem to expand in a safe way.
+If the trailing 30 day average price of GHO stays outside a $0.995 - $1.005 price range, the GHO Stewards are able adjust the Borrow Rate no more than 500bps per 2 day period, up to a maximum 25% APR.

+GHO Stewards consists of members from Growth (ACI), Risk (ChaosLabs) and Finance (TokenLogic + karpatkey) Service Providers and utilise a 3 of 4 multi-sig.

-## Aave DAO Impact
+## Impact on Aave's DAO

 With the GHO model, 100% of interest paid on borrowed GHO goes to the Aave DAO.
 Depending on the demand for GHO, this could result in substantial revenue for the Aave DAO.
 Alongside this, the [FlashMint](../fundamental-concepts/flashmint.md) module generates revenue through the fees from the transaction.
 As mentioned above, there may be various strategies implemented for future Facilitators.
 It is possible that future Facilitators may also redirect some revenue to the DAO.